jackeryy/paralympics-dbms-project/README.md

 ## Folder Structure

 - `sql_scripts/`: Contains the SQL script to set up the PostgreSQL database.
 - `cli_functions/`: Contains the Python script for CLI-based functionalities.
+(Make sure to update database information as necessary)
 - `csv_files/`: Contains CSV files used to fill the tables

 ## Additional Notes